 Webinars also allow you to ramp up your event frequency.
-Once you have a standard webinar format established, and you’ve familiarised yourself with the technology of recording and broadcasting, it’s pretty much copy and paste with minor tweaks when required.
+Once you have a standard webinar agenda established, and you’ve familiarised yourself with the technology of recording and broadcasting, it’s pretty much copy-and-paste with minor tweaks when required.

 4. Webinars help you to be more agile

 Because webinars require shorter lead times to produce and execute, you’ll be able to push out a webinar faster than an in-person event.
-This allows you to respond quicker to new trends, be one of the firsts to address new developments, and establish yourself as a thought leader in your industry.
+This allows you to respond quickly to new trends, be one of the first to address new developments, and establish yourself as a thought leader in your industry.

-You’ll also be able to pivot better should unexpected circumstances arise – rescheduling or changing topics last minute for a webinar is far less complex and costly than changing the same for an in-person event, especially with potential penalties from your event venue or vendors.
+You’ll also be able to pivot better should unexpected circumstances arise—rescheduling or changing webinar topics last minute is far less complex and costly than changing the same for an in-person event, especially with potential penalties from your event venue or vendors.

-5. Webinars let you engage better with your audience
+5. Webinars let you engage better with large audiences

-With webinars, you can use a virtual live Q&A (that won’t require being singled out from the crowd) or egalitarian question collecting tool (which gives everyone a chance to have their question heard) to encourage more audience members to engage.
-In fact, 47% of attendees are more likely to ask a question at a virtual event.
+With Q&A webinars, you can use a virtual live Q&A (that won’t require being singled out from the crowd) or an egalitarian question-collecting tool (which gives everyone a chance to have their question heard) to encourage more audience members to engage.
+In fact, 47% of attendees are more likely to ask a question at a virtual event!